 I began the day attending the workshop Students Lead: Developing a RP Student Leadership Team.
-This is a missing component in the training we do.
+This is a missing component in the training I do.
 I’m excited to share more about this during Year 2 and 3 trainings.
 I also learned a new way to teach the Social Discipline Window.
 Tons of great ideas.

 The second workshop was RP: Transforming School Climate From the Inside Out.
 It was a good reminder that RP is not a program or curriculum.
 To get educators with initiative fatigue to engage they need to know what’s in it for them.